Jipsian/2042/README.md

 # 2042

-2042 game coded in Jquery
+2042 game coded in jQuery